rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Classification of taxes.md

 - Property.
 Tax is imposed on the location of the property.
 - Excise or privilege.
 Tax is imposed in the performance of an act, or of an enjoyment of privilege, or of an occupation.

-This concept is similar to the [[./Taxation Characterized#Situs of Taxation|Situs of Taxation]] in that it refers to the location of the economic activity that is being taxed.
+This concept is similar to the [[Taxation Characterized#Situs of Taxation|Situs of Taxation]] in that it refers to the location of the economic activity that is being taxed.
 ## As to incidence
 The incidence of tax asks on *who* is being taxed by the law.
 It also refers to the division of tax burden between the stakeholders, generally between the sellers/producers and buyers/consumers.